Vikash-8090-Yadav/Future.WebNet/Blog/README.md

 2) **Writing Smart Contracts**:- We need to know about **Solidity** to learn ethereum development as it is one of the most important and famous programming language.
 Smart contracts are simply programs stored on a blockchain that run when predetermined conditions are met.
 With the help of Solidity we will be able to write smart contracts which is the backend of our program.

 - **Openzeppelin** - OpenZeppelin is an open-source framework to build secure smart contracts.
 OpenZeppelin provides a complete suite of security products and audit services to build, manage, and inspect all aspects of software development and operations for decentralized applications.
-It can be very usefull for us in writing contracts and securing them.
+It can be very useful for us in writing contracts and securing them.

 3) **Testing and Installing Dependencies**:- Before we deploy our smart contracts to the mainnet we need to test them, we can test them with the help of **javascript** .
 To be specific we can use javascript test framework like **mocha** and **chai** .
 Also we need knowlegde of **node.js** which helps in our project as Javascript Backend for **Dependencies**.